karajensen/cloth-simulator/readme.txt

-• Create wall collisions logic
+• Create wall CollisionMeshs logic
-• GJK collision detection
+• GJK CollisionMesh detection
 • Octree spacial partitioning
 • Video/update folio

 • Clean algorithm to generate root/children
-• Collision models know what partition they are in for diagnostics
+• CollisionMesh models know what partition they are in for diagnostics

-On collision update, calls octree update
+On CollisionMesh update, calls octree update
     Check if object is still in partition if not, moves to correct partition